Connectivity of a Family of Bilateral Agreement Random Graphs

 where $\bar{F}_i$ denotes the complementary cumulative distribution function of $\textrm{Erlang}(\cdot\, ;i,1)$ (the Erlang distribution of shape $i$ and rate $1$).

-In the case of bilateral agreement with preference threshold parameter to be a fixed $k$ the probability distribution $P$ becomes a delta mass function on $k$, i.e., $P(i)=1$ if $i=k$, and $P(i)=0$ otherwise.
-In addition, the mean being finite as $n$ goes to infinity, implies that $k$ must be finite and cannot grow to infinity.
-The sum \ref{ave-deg-mehrdad} now simplifies to
+In the case of bilateral preference graphs with preference threshold parameter to be a fixed $k$, the probability distribution $P$ becomes a delta mass function on $k$, i.e., $P(i)=1$ if $i=k$, and $P(i)=0$ otherwise.
+In addition, the mean being finite as $n$ goes to infinity implies that $k$ must be finite and cannot grow to infinity.
+The sum in \eqref{ave-deg-mehrdad} now simplifies to

 Then using $\bar{F}_k(x)=\sum_{i=0}^{k-1}\frac{1}{i!}e^{-x}x^i$, distributing the square, and exchanging the finite sum with integral, we obtain